CAZ-H/OmniHam/README.md

 The batch files assume your ruby installation is located in C:\Ruby23\bin\ruby.exe.
 You may need to change this.

 __If you intend to run this as a bot:__
 You must provide your bot's token and client id in Run.rb.
+You can get one by creating an app here, https://discordapp.com/developers/applications/me.
 The server you invite this bot to will announce when it's started in any channel called ham_chamber.
 The bot will log all chat it can read.
 Remove its read permissions on channels that are off-limits.
 Logged chat will be saved in /dict/ham.txt.